ksindi/managers-playbook/README.md

 1. When giving advice or feedback, encourage ownership by asking open questions.
 1. Have a bias for action and decision-making over planning and consensus.
 1. Be the team coach and cheerleader.
 Celebrate success often and reinforce positive behavior.
-1. Know to differentiate between [reversible and irreversible decisions][making-decisions].
+1. Know how to differentiate between [reversible and irreversible decisions][making-decisions].
 1. Ensure every report is aware of the top priorities of the team, organization and company.
+1. Be the example.
+Only preach what you practice.
 1. No task is beneath a manager.
 Get your hands dirty even if it's not coding:
     <img src="images/non-coding-contributions.jpg" width="400">

 ## One on ones

 1. Never skip one on ones.
-It's the best platform for getting and providing feedback.
+It's the best platform for receiving and giving feedback.
 Most teammates value it and usually when they don't it's because they haven't seen one conducted well.
 1. Aim for weekly one on ones.
 1. Focus on 5 topics:
     - Predictability: create routine, set expectations, normalize change.